04bdull4h/Library_App_RESTful_api/README.md

 this is a RESTful api for library app developed using express js and MySQL for the database using sequelize ORM and its validations

-### status: incomplete ❌
+## status: incomplete ❌

-### .env.example
+## .env.example

-Before running the app you should fill these fields with your own credentials
+Before running the app you should fill these fields with your own credentials:

 ```
 PORT=